TimeBags/website/index.md

 A: A tool to prove that a file existed before a particular time

-* OpenTimestamps.org calendars and freeTSA.org service made easily available to any end-user
+* FreeTSA.org service and OpenTimestamps.org calendars made easily available to any end-user
 * Cross-platform Linux/Mac/Win
 * Entirely based on free sw, strong cryptography, open standards